better-futures-studio/filament-local-logins/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/better-futures-studio/filament-local-logins/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/better-futures-studio/filament-local-logins/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/better-futures-studio/filament-local-logins.svg?style=flat-square)](https://packagist.org/packages/better-futures-studio/filament-local-logins)

-This package offers a convenient method for developers to log in locally with a single click.
-It operates by utilizing email addresses set in the environment file, this saving developers from repeatedly entering email and password details in the Filament panel.
-This package is versatile and can be employed in an admin panel or multiple panels, with configuration options available in the config file.
-It's an excellent tool for development, enhancing productivity and efficiency.
+This package allows developers to log in locally using pre-set email addresses, eliminating the need for repeated email and password entries.
+It can be used in an admin panel or multiple panels, with configuration options available in the config file.

-To utilize this package, you need to set `ADMIN_PANEL_LOCAL_LOGINS_ENABLED` and `ADMIN_PANEL_LOCAL_LOGIN_EMAILS` in your environment file.
-These settings allow you to enable or disable the package and specify the emails that can log in.
+Set `ADMIN_PANEL_LOCAL_LOGINS_ENABLED` and `ADMIN_PANEL_LOCAL_LOGIN_EMAILS` in your .env file to use this package.

 **NOTE:** The emails that will be set in the environment file must be registered in the database.